Healthcare Software Testing: A Practical Guide

 However, software defects or vulnerabilities can directly compromise patient safety by causing medical errors or device malfunctions, leading to breaches of sensitive patient data that violate privacy and regulatory compliance.
 This article highlights the challenges encountered with healthcare software testing and the best practices used to solve these problems.

-Unique Challenges of Healthcare Software Testing
+The Expanding World of Healthcare Software

 Any issues that could compromise patient safety, data security, regulatory compliance, or operational efficiency can cause serious problems.
 Because of this, healthcare software testing presents a set of unique challenges that teams must address to ensure the reliability of these critical applications.